Investor protection our priority, says SEC

 The SEC Executive Commission disclosed that the National Assembly is currently in the process of amending the Investments and Securities Act 2007 to make it in tune with current realities.

+“Again, there is nothing cast in stone and we have to keep evolving to ensure we are adequately backed by the relevant sections of the law to enable us carry out our functions.

-“The issue of transfer of assets was not as aggressive as it is now; we did not even have so many Automated Teller Machines at the time, but that is not the case today.
-A lot of things are now being done digitally and the plan did not envisage all of those.
-There are some other activities and laws that impact the capital market and we need to keep looking at our regulations to avoid a disconnect.
-We need to constantly evolve”.
+“The issue of transfer of assets was not as aggressive as it is now; we did not even have so much Automated Teller Machines at the time, but that is not the case today.
+A lot of things are now being done digitally and the plan did not envisage all those.
+There are some other activities and laws that impact on the capital market and we need to keep looking at our regulations to avoid disconnect.
+We need to constantly evolve.”

 He stated that it is the desire of the Commission to be in tune with current realities that also necessitated the review of the capital market master plan which came into effect in 2014.

 “The plan came into effect in 2014 and was meant to run till 2025.
-But now we are halfway through and we saw the need to amend it.
-This is because in 2014 our focus was different, fintech was not this bold, and cryptocurrencies and virtual assets were not this prominent.
+But now we are half way through and we saw the need to amend it.
+This is because in 2014 our focus was different, fintech was not this bold, crypto currencies and virtual assets were not this prominent.

 “We are here to interact with SEC Nigeria to find out how the Commission deals with issues of regulation.
-In Zimbabwe, we have had issues with some crypto exchanges collapsing and we are here to interact in a bid to make our markets better.
+In Zimbabwe we have had issues of some crypto exchanges collapsing and we are here to interact in a bid to make our markets better.

 “We are keen to see how the bigger markets operate and see how best to get a grip on the regulation of our market.
 We know that investor education is very important in any market,” he further stated.